deephyper/deephyper/docs/examples/examples_hpo/plot_hpo_text_classification.rst

 It is a standalone object which schedules the execution of remote tasks.
 All evaluators needs a :code:`run_function` to be instantiated.
 Then a keyword :code:`method` defines the backend (e.g., :code:`"ray"`) and the :code:`method_kwargs` corresponds to keyword arguments of this chosen :code:`method`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 299-302
+GENERATED FROM PYTHON SOURCE LINES 304-307

 .. code-block:: python

   evaluator = Evaluator.create(run_function, method, method_kwargs)

 ..
-GENERATED FROM PYTHON SOURCE LINES 304-307
+GENERATED FROM PYTHON SOURCE LINES 309-312

 Once created the :code:`evaluator.num_workers` gives access to the number of available parallel workers.

 Finally, to submit and collect tasks to the evaluator one just needs to use the following interface:

 ..
-GENERATED FROM PYTHON SOURCE LINES 309-316
+GENERATED FROM PYTHON SOURCE LINES 314-321

 .. code-block:: python